 HOW CAN I GROW THROUGH SELF LEADERSHIP?

 Authentic growth is a highly subjective matter.
 To develop the mental positions towards change, every leader should go through these five phases.
-This process is not a one-way street, but an iterative process that is repeated over and over again (ideally throughout a lifetime).
+This process is not a one-way street.
+It is an iterative process that repeats itself over and over again.
+Ideally throughout a lifetime.

 How can I take responsibility and hold myself accountable to pursue my goals?